AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/06_Subprograms/req_set.rst

 =============================================

-This is split as a set of requirements:
+This is partitioned into several categories:

 .. qmlink:: SubsetIndexImporter